samanshirdell/Dotfiles/readme.md

 # Notes

-I still need to add more on wallpaper.sh pywal wlogout and a couple other stuff sorry!
+I still need to add more on wlogout and a couple other stuff sorry!
 <details>
   <summary>📥 Download Suggestions</summary>